FelixOakz/felixoakz/readME.md

   <a href="https://www.linkedin.com/in/felixoakz/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </div>

-- 👨‍💻 I’m currently learning/working on **OS projects to improve my skills, enhance my portfolio and freelancing**
+- 👨‍💻 I'm currently creating some Web Aplications to add to my portfolio while I'm constantly learning new tools or maturing the ones I already use.

+- I would say as of right now "I am": 30% Python, 15% HTML, 10% Javascript, 5% CSS and the rest some tools like Flask, Bootstrap, SQL, React, etc.

-- 📝 I write articles on [https://dev.to/felixoakz](https://dev.to/felixoakz)
+- 📝 I'll soon write articles on [https://dev.to/felixoakz](https://dev.to/felixoakz)

 - 🚴 Fun fact: **I'm a road cyclist and I rode more than 2 times the Earth's circumference already**